hoganchoi/Stock_Trend_CNN/USEME.md

 Furthermore, the `Create_Images.ipynb` and `Train_Model.ipynb` notebooks provide detailed steps for the code behind the three scripts.

-Please view these notebooks to better understand how the data was acquired and how the model was trained and evaluated.
+Please view these notebooks in `demo` to better understand how the data was acquired and how the model was trained and evaluated.